 “Common, creature, falls.”

 Common creature?
-Here in the city portion of the desert there are very few common creatures other than pets and cicadas.
+There isn’t a lot of wildlife in the urban desert besides pets.
 Jeepers?
 I contemplated that for a moment.
 I can’t remember the last time my cat actually took a tumble.
-Whenever he performs his acrobatics, he always lands on his feet…
+Whenever he performs his acrobatics, he always lands on his feet.

 Jeepers was playing in his shoebox that was sitting on the bedroom counter.
 He was on his back tackling a pen when the box suddenly ripped!
 He couldn’t get his footing because the box was slipping out from beneath him.
 He went sprawling head-over-heels-backwards toward the floor and, had I not caught him, there is absolutely no way it would have ended well for him.
 In fact, he was so shaken up by the ordeal that he paced for several minutes.

 Hey, I’ve done a bit of ghost-hunting in my life and have certainly been startled in the past.
 But this is a little too much.
 This is too spooky for my taste.